cjyaras/monarch-attention/examples/vit/README.md

 To test on a few images, run
 ```
-python examples/vit/test_monarch.py
+python vit/test_monarch.py
 ```
-from the top directory.
+from the examples directory.
 Expected output (on CPU):
 ```
 Softmax attention time: 0.21s
 Monarch attention time: 0.56s